 William Tyndale's work and the Geneva Bible.

-Parts of the Bible had
+the Bible had

 been available in England for centuries but Oxford scholar William

 Tyndale (1494-1536) in the 1520s was the first to translate from the